 During the 7-year Board Eligibility period, a candidate may refer to himself/herself as “Board Eligible” and can:

-- Sit for the Written Qualifying Examination each year it is offered until successful;
+- Sit for the Written Qualifying Examination (WQE) each time it is offered until successful;

-- Sit for the Oral Examination, after the most recent successful completion of the WQE, up to a maximum of five attempts.
+- Sit for the Oral Examination, after successful completion of the WQE.